Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 $ oxen remote add my-images/image.jpg # upload image to remote staging area
 ```

-If you give the a full path to an image you will also need to specify the data directory you would like to put it in with the `-d` flag.
+If you give the full path to an image you will also need to specify the data directory you would like to put it in with the `-d` flag.

 ```bash
 $ oxen remote add /path/to/image.jpg -d my-images # upload image to remote staging area